zanderlx21/Student-Submissions-Javascipt-Lab-3/README.md

 # Student Submissions - Javascipt Lab 3
-Creating functions for adding, removing, editing, and sorting through the arra of students
+Creating functions for adding, removing, editing, and sorting through the array of students

 Array methods used: